Alvearie/de-identification/docs/masking-providers.md

 ## Applying multiple data protection methods to the same data element

-   The IBM Data De-Identification Service supports the application of multiple data protection methods and rules to a data element.
+   The Data De-Identification Service supports the application of multiple data protection methods and rules to a data element.
 This is a powerful and useful feature, which works similarly to a UNIX pipe command, for example: ls –al \| grep ‘\^d’